munificent/magpie/doc/site/markdown/functions.md

     :::magpie
     fn(name, age) print("Hi, " + name + ".
 You are " + age + " years old.")

-The body of a function can be a single expression as you've seen, but can also be a block.
+The body of a function can be a single expression as we've seen, but can also be a block.

     :::magpie
     fn(i)